Consumer medicine information

 • are undergoing surgery

-• have problems with blood circulation because your body cannot maintain a constant blood pressure
+• have problems with blood circulation because your body cannot maintain a constant blood pressure.

 DEFITELIO is not recommended in children less than 1 month of age.

-Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor if you are taking any other medicines including medicines that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Tell your doctor if you are taking any of the following: